 Lecithin may enhance absorption of glyconutrients.

 Eight Sugars Recipe

 - 1/2 part of ground psyllium (I use the husks alone because otherwise I have to grind husks myself.
-But purists may want to do the grinding) to boost the xylose content as there is not that much xylose in kelp.
+But purists may want to do the grinding): to boost the xylose content as there is not that much xylose in kelp.

-(You can) add a little red cayenne pepper powder and a little turmeric powder too. … Cayenne enhances my digestion and is an extra tonic (1/10-1/20th part).
+The author of the recipe also suggests, “add a little red cayenne pepper powder and a little turmeric powder too. … Cayenne enhances my digestion and is an extra tonic (1/10-1/20th part).
 Turmeric has antioxidant properties.”

 Or, here is the “Best” Glyconutrient Product